 Rhode Island does not require a license or permit for the transportation of a handgun to or from a home or place of business and a target practice range, provided the handgun is broken down, unloaded and carried openly or secured in a separate container.3

-Rhode Island also prohibits any person from possessing a loaded rifle or loaded shotgun in or on any vehicle or conveyance while upon or along any public highway, road, lane, or trail.4
+Rhode Island also prohibits any person from possessing a loaded rifle or loaded shotgun while upon or along any public highway, road, lane, or trail, whether in a vehicle or not, except while legally hunting.4 This prohibition also applies to a person carrying an unloaded rifle or shotgun while in possession of a loaded firearm magazine.5

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact